-The childminder was registered in 2010.
-She lives with her husband and two children aged three and seven years in Abbey Hey an area of Manchester.
-Children have access to the whole of the ground floor which includes the through lounge and the kitchen area.
+The childminder was registered in 2000.
+She lives with her partner and son, aged 13 years, in Middleton, an area of Greater Manchester.
+Children have access to the whole of the ground floor which includes the lounge and the kitchen area.
 There is a fully enclosed rear garden for outdoor play.

 A maximum of four children under eight years may attend the setting.
-There are five children currently on roll.
-Of these, four children are within the Early Years Foundation Stage.
+There are 11 children on roll.
+Of these, three children are within the Early Years Foundation stage.
 The provision is registered on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
 The setting supports children with special educational needs and those who speak English as an additional language.

-She is supported by the Manchester Sure Start development team and is a member of the National Childminding Association.
+She is supported by the Rochdale Sure Start development team.